At a Glance

 For example, a massage therapy retailer might want to hear from people in the massage therapy industry.

 Obviously, massage therapy is a very specific profession, and it would be hard to come up with an exhaustive list of options inside of one screener question.
-But you also want to avoid asking a yes/no question, so you might start by listing broader professional categories, including Health (which would encompass massage therapy), and then in a follow-up screener, have users indicate the role they occupy within the Health industry.
+But you also want to avoid asking a yes/no question, so you might start by listing broader professional categories, including Health (which would encompass massage therapy).
+In a follow-up screener, have users indicate their role within the Health industry.

-The last type of screener that the UserTesting Research Team relies on frequently involves users providing sensitive information, such as their income, their race, their Facebook profile, or their body type.
+The last type of screener that the UserTesting Research Team relies on frequently involves users providing sensitive information, such as their income, race, Facebook profile, or body type.